Report · estimate

 “Convert a complex multi-join SQL query into an equivalent pandas DataFrame operation with inline comments”

-Summary · Convert a complex multi-join SQL query (multiple JOIN types, likely GROUP BY, WHERE, and subqueries) into semantically equivalent pandas DataFrame operations, with inline comments explaining each transformation step.
+Summary · Convert a complex multi-join SQL query (multiple tables, join conditions, filters, possibly aggregations) into equivalent pandas DataFrame operations, adding inline comments that explain each transformation step.

 Where AI helps most